 There are many ways to repurpose a tin can, including this glam gold centerpiece from The Knot via Pinterest.
 It is incredibly easy to create.
 Simply remove the label from an empty can, and spray paint it in a chic winter metallic.
 Then, add some real or faux white flowers and greenery for a simple yet classy look.Continue to 19 of 19 below.

 19 of 19

-Geometric terrariums are wildly popular right now, and for good reason: they're chic, glam and versatile.
-Whether you fill them with succulents, candles or twinkle lights, they add an air of sophistication to any home.
-We love this look for a dinner party or a cozy winter night at home.
+Geometric terrariums are chic and versatile.
+Whether you fill them with succulents, candles, or twinkle lights, they add an air of sophistication to any table.
+This look from Anna Rooney via Pinterest is perfect for a fancy dinner party or just a cozy winter night at home.